What is the definition of thriving?

 Five Signs of a Thriving Life

 We naturally want to fill our lives with as many people, circumstances, and events that make us feel happy.
 However good it may be, happiness is a momentary, fleeting emotion, and needs to be undergirded by deep, abiding joy.
 Happiness brings good feelings during the good times, where joy, which is deeply tied to what matters most, is able to rise to the surface even in the midst of suffering and tragic circumstances.
-Joy is tied to meaning and connection, empowering us to understand and pursue what matters to us to support our thriving.
+We may experience joy as an elevated and even almost ecstatic emotion that causes us to jump for joy, or joy may be more serene and kindred to peace.
+Regardless, joy is tied to meaning and connection, empowering us to understand and pursue what matters to us to support our thriving.

-Thriving happens relationally, not individually—we thrive with others and we thrive for others.
-Although we are individuals, we are relational beings who are not designed to grow and develop in isolation.
+Thriving happens relationally, not individually—we thrive with others, and we thrive for others.
+Although we are individuals, we are relational beings who are designed to grow and develop with others.
 We are formed into who we are through our relationships.
+Thriving involves growing in mutual interdependence as reciprocating selves.
 Growing into ourselves and giving back to our community and the world is an essential part of thriving.
 From a Christian perspective we are created in the image of God, and we mirror the relational nature of the Trinity.

 Our connection to others is at the heart of thriving.
 We may live in an individualistic society, but positive, beneficial growth and thriving happen in the context of relationships.
 Our culture has come to place high value on the accomplishments of the individual, focusing less on the value of community, but growth that produces thriving is a relational endeavor.

-3. Thriving people live with meaning and purpose.
+- Thriving people live with meaning and out of their values.

 Thriving goes beyond performance and success.
-Striving for goals that are not attached to purpose or a meaning beyond ourselves can lead to burnout, among other mental, physical, and relational strains.
-When the motivation for our work and efforts connects us to something that impacts a greater good, this purpose and meaning produces a joy and resiliency that leads us towards thriving.
+Striving for goals that are not informed by our values, sense of morality, and attached to a meaning beyond ourselves can lead to burnout, among other mental, physical, and relational strains.
+When the motivation for our work and efforts connects us to something that aligns with our strengths and values and impacts a greater good, this purpose and meaning produces a joy and resiliency that leads us toward thriving.

-4. Thriving people grow at a sustainable pace.
+- Thriving people grow through the ups and downs and at a sustainable pace.

-While thriving involves growth and development throughout our lives and there may be seasons of vigorous growth, much of our growth journey is simply about intentionality and consistency over time.
-Our pursuit of personal development should be a sustainable pace and intensity.
+While thriving involves growth and development throughout our lives, there are seasons of vigorous growth, times when growth may not be so apparent, and also seasons of loss.
+Much of our growth journey is simply about intentionality over time.
+Thriving involves the hard work of staying connected to oneself, others, one’s values and purpose.
+Growing through our vulnerabilities and making sense of suffering are an important part of a thriving journey.
+Our pursuit of personal development should be at a sustainable pace and intensity.

-5. Thriving people grow and change over a lifetime.
+- Thriving people grow and change over a lifetime as they pursue purpose.

 Thriving does not have a finish line—thriving is a lifetime process of transformation.
-To think of thriving as having an end point can actually lead to disappointment and undercut our ability to be resilient.
+To think of thriving as having an end point can actually lead to disappointment and undercut our resilience.
+Rather than focusing on a destination, thriving involves growing toward our ever-evolving sense of purpose.
 Believing we are supposed to arrive at a place of complete balance, joy, and perpetual agility would produce discouragement rather than health.
 Accepting that life is complicated and full of surprises and disappointments isn’t giving up.
 Instead, we learn that we will constantly be navigating unpredictable variables within our evolving selves and the world around us.
 Adopting this perspective of transformation instead of destination can perpetuate the very resilience we need to thrive.

 What can get in the way of our thriving?

-We all have our individual challenges, but we do share some commonalities of what can inhibit our ability to thrive.
+We all have our unique challenges–whether they are personal or situational, but we do share some commonalities of what can inhibit our ability to thrive.
 While by no means an exhaustive list, these are some things that can get in the way of positive growth.

-- Trauma: Trauma distorts our understanding of safety and certain ways of thinking, creating emotional and mental barriers to the pillars of a thriving life.
+- Trauma: Trauma can change our brain, which may distort our understanding of safety and certain ways of thinking, creating emotional and mental barriers to the pillars of a thriving life.
 For example, someone who has had traumatic experiences involving people may be wary of others and struggle to develop meaningful relationships.

 - Perfectionism: Perfectionism and other cognitive distortions can actually decrease our ability to be resilient and access joy by attaching negative consequences to anything less than our idealized standards.
 Being connected to a bigger purpose for our lives can release us from the burden of perfectionism.
 When our actions are attached to meaning, we maintain motivation to persevere amidst the imperfections and difficulties of this life.